Savram8/HackerNewsClone/README.md

-# Apollo-React-Tutorial
+# HackerNewsClone
-Apollo and React Tutorial done with Howtographsql.com
+Apollo and React Tutorial done with Howtographsql.com on creating a Hacker News clone.